rohyadav/reactjs-interview-questions/README.md

 ```
 <div id='login-btn'>Login</div>
 ```
 Whereas a **component** can be declared in several different ways.
 It can be a class with a render() method.
 Alternatively, in simple cases, it can be defined as a function.
 In either case, it takes props as an input, and returns an element tree as the output.
-JSX transpiled as createElement at the end.
+JSX transpiled it as createElement at the end.
 ```
 function Button ({ onLogin }) {
   return React.createElement(